-The race for attracting and retaining crypto and blockchain talent is on.
-An element that stand in the way of attracting and retaining high demand skills, is that current traditional talent practices were build for a previous age: centralized IT platforms and organizational dynamics.
+The race for attracting and retaining blockchain talent is on.
+An element that stands in the way of attracting and retaining high demand skills and capabilities, is using traditional talent practices built for a previous age: IT platforms and organizational dynamics.

-The distributed economy demands pragmatic, evidence-informed yet light touch, resourceful co-creation and learning while experimenting with new models, such as distributed leadership.
+The distributed economy demands pragmatic, evidence-informed yet light touch, resourceful co-creation and learning while experimenting with new models, such as distributed leadership and governance

 To attract, recruit, onboard, retain and grow the blockchain generation, you need to differentiate your business from others by providing a work experience aligned to the values and expectations of the crypto community, their unique talent market, investors, and customers.
 This includes thinking about and planning for people strategies that will enable rapid business scaling and change using contemporary models and practices.

 Research from the Centre of Positive Organizations indicates that positive leadership and organizations create extraordinary performance through positive climate, positive relationships, positive meaning and positive communications.
 This does not mean a business where the negative does not get addressed – in fact positive organizations enables organizations to deal more effectively with challenges.
 Gallup studies shows that positive leadership creates

 Applying 21st Century Talent and People Strategies are less costly, more flexible and generate better results

 Creating a scalable, human-centered workplace will generate attractive work experiences and create a strong and committed leadership cohort and brand.
 Examples of new practices include: